Electron-phonon origins of unconventional resistivity in moderately correlated perovskite oxides

+The el-ph contribution to $\Delta\rho(300 \text{K})$ is a factor of $\sim 4$ larger than the el-el contribution and dominates the $T$ dependence down to $\sim 40$ K. Then, as the resistivity from el-ph scattering transitions from $T^2$ to $T^5$, el-el scattering becomes relevant and FL el-el $T^2$ behavior appears around $\sim10$ K. This clearly indicates that the $T^2$ scaling above $\sim40$ arises from el-ph scattering.
+The same is true for \svo{}, whose FL el-el scattering behavior is very similar to \smo{} \cite{Our_PRL}.

-We first analyze the RT resistivity values compared with experiment.
-The resistivity of the cubic structure is lower by a factor of $\sim3$ compared to the orthorhombic structure.
-Interestingly, this is roughly the difference in $\Delta\rho(300\text{K})$ between the thin-film and the single-crystal experimental results (though there is considerable spread of the data in the former).
+In addition, the calculated difference in resistivity between \cubic{} and $Imma$ \smo{} is roughly the difference in $\Delta\rho(300\text{K})$ between the thin-film and the single-crystal experimental results (though there is considerable spread of the data in the former).
 Based on neutron diffraction of powders, the cubic structure is expected to be the ground state at RT~\cite{Macquart2010}; however, some of the thin films~\cite{Radetinac2016,Cappelli2022} were grown on orthorhombic substrates which could stabilize $Imma$ at RT (Ref.~\citenum{Cappelli2022} explicitly reported the $Imma$ structure).
 Even on cubic substrates, unrelaxed lattice mismatch will cause distortions away from cubic.
 In principle, the single crystal~\cite{Nagai2005} has no such constraints and is expected to be cubic.
-We note that our calculation for cubic \smo{} slightly \emph{overshoots} the experimental results of Ref.~\citenum{Nagai2005} (though only by $\sim4$ $\mu\Omega\cdot$cm), which could arise from theoretical uncertainties or challenges of obtaining accurate aspect ratios to define $\rho$ in the single crystal and/or thin films.

-We now turn to the temperature dependence of $\Delta\rho$, focusing on the cubic case.
-The most striking feature of the resistivity (both theoretical and experimental) is an approximate $T^2$ dependence between $\sim 40-150$ K, which has been previously interpreted as the signature of FL el-el scattering.
-Comparing the $\rho^{Pm\overline{3}m}_{\text{el-ph}}$ and $\rho^{Pm\overline{3}m}_{\text{el-el}}$ curves in Fig.~\ref{fig:resistivity}, we find that the el-ph contribution to $\Delta\rho(300 \text{K})$ is a factor of $4.3$ larger than the el-el contribution, and dominates the $T$ dependence down to $\sim 40$ K. Then, el-el scattering become relevant to the temperature dependence as the resistivity from el-ph scattering transitions from $T^2$ to $T^5$, with clean FL el-el $T^2$ behavior appearing around $\sim10$ K.
+A similar observation has been made for \sno{}, where relaxed films show lower resistivity than strained ones \cite{Ok2021,Rimal2025}.
+Therefore, we believe that structural distortions may play a significant role in the discrepancy between single crystals and thin films.
+There may be other differences in properties (e.g., structural defect densities, impurity type and concentration, oxygen stoichiometry) for different synthesis methods, but direct simulation of these effects is beyond the scope of current methods for electrical conductivity predictions.